 Touch of Sparkle

 If you want to create a cut crease look with glitter but don't want it all over, you can keep the glitter toward the eyes' inner corners instead of the lids.
 Apply your shadows in a cut crease as usual and press a glitter pigment on the inner corner of your eyes for the final touch.

 All That Shimmers

-Smoky cut crease glitter looks showcases just enough sparkle and combines two popular trends: the smoky eye and the cut crease.
-For this look, opt for a shimmering shadow with tiny particles of glitter in it versus something bolder.
+Smoky cut crease glitter looks showcase just enough sparkle and combine two popular trends: the smoky eye and the cut crease.
+For this look, opt for a shimmering shadow with tiny particles of glitter in it, as opposed to something bolder.

-Metallic blue eyeshadow covers the lids, while a glittery gel pigment is just above the crease as a finishing touch.
-This is such a match made in heaven as both parts work together to complement one another.
+Metallic blue eyeshadow covers the lids, while a glittery gel pigment sits just above the crease as a finishing touch.
+This is such a match made in heaven, as both parts work together to complement one another.

 Lilac You So Much

 Lilac and deep purple hues cover the lids with a finishing touch of glittery gems placed precisely to the eyes' inner corners for extra shimmer and sparkle.
 Colourpop's Mixed Crystal Face Jewels ($7) can help you achieve this look.